Quantipy/quantipy/docs/API/sites/release_notes/01_latest.rst

 **Update**: ``DataSet.from_components(..., reset=True)``, ``DataSet.read_quantipy(..., reset=True)``

-Loaded ``.json`` metadata dictionaries will now by default cleaned from any user-defined, non-native objects inside the ``'lib'`` and ``'sets'`` collections.
+Loaded ``.json`` metadata dictionaries will get cleaned now by default from any user-defined, non-native objects inside the ``'lib'`` and ``'sets'`` collections.
 Set ``reset=False`` to keep any extra entires (restoring the old behaviour).